Nova

 Nova: offline learning platform

-A device that broadcasts an intranet (think WIFI), giving nearby devices access to an edge computed AI tutor and learning resources including Khan Academy and Ted Talks.
+A device that broadcasts an intranet, giving nearby devices access to an edge computed AI tutor and resources including Khan Academy.

 OUTCOMES